Coconuts have become increasingly popular in recent years and so have healthy coconut products.

 This probiotic, cultured beverage contains a huge amount of good bacteria that support gut health and our immune system.

 You can also use coconut milk to make kefir, which makes it even more nutritious.
 It’s very suitable for those that don’t consume dairy, but still want to get the health benefits of kefir.
 More about coconut kefir in this article.

 To make coconut milk kefir you need Tibetan kefir mushrooms, also known as milk kefir grains.

-Another fermented drink is coconut water kefir, which is similar to regular water kefir.
-Instead of Tibetan kefir mushrooms, you use water kefir grains.
+Another fermented coconut beverage is coconut water kefir, which is similar to regular water kefir.
+Instead of Tibetan kefir rains, you use water kefir grains.

 Milk kefir offers even more health benefits than water kefir.
 This is also the case for the coconut variations.